-- 1. This document aims to be a comprehensive set of supporting procedures to the PhonepayPlus Code of Practice (the Code) ('Supporting Procedures') and applies equally to all parties in the PRS value-chain.
-PhonepayPlus has established the procedures set out in this document pursuant to paragraph 4.1.4 of the Code.
-The purpose is to provide both transparency and clarity around the informal investigation process designed to achieve swift remedial actions, and more formal investigative procedures used by PhonepayPlus in enforcing the Code. - 2.
+- 1. This document aims to be a comprehensive set of supporting procedures to the Phone-paid Services Authority Code of Practice (the Code) ('Supporting Procedures') and applies equally to all parties in the premium rate services (PRS) value-chain.
+Phone-paid Services Authority (PSA) has established the procedures set out in this document pursuant to paragraph 4.1.4 of the Code.
+The purpose is to provide both transparency and clarity around the informal investigation process designed to achieve swift remedial actions, and more formal investigative procedures used by the PSA in enforcing the Code. - 2.
 The Supporting Procedures are not a substitute for the Code (the provisions of which override those in this document in the event of conflict).
-The Supporting Procedures also seek to clearly set out all the details of the adjudications process, including that used by the Code Adjudication Tribunal (CAT) to determine fair and reasonable sanctions, as well as the rights of a provider (including Network operators) should it find it is the subject of a PhonepayPlus investigation and/or sanction.
+The Supporting Procedures also seek to clearly set out all the details of the adjudications process, including that used by the Code Adjudication Tribunal (CAT) to determine fair and reasonable sanctions, as well as the rights of a provider (including Network operators) should it find it is the subject of a PSA investigation and/or sanction.
 It is essential that our processes are not only effective and capable of producing a proportionate, consistent and reasonable outcome, but that they can be clearly understood by industry. - 3.
 The Supporting Procedures may be used by all stakeholders, including consumers, but will be particularly useful to Network operators, Level 1 providers and Level 2 providers.
 These are collectively defined as PRS providers in the Code.
-The Supporting Procedures seek to clarify our expectations as to the responsibilities of the relevant PRS providers when PhonepayPlus investigates.
+The Supporting Procedures seek to clarify our expectations as to the responsibilities of the relevant PRS providers when the PSA investigates.
 The Supporting Procedures may be updated from time to time and published accordingly. - 4.
 To assist all readers we provide a glossary of terms below.
 These consider the various people and roles involved in the investigations process, the stages of the investigation and adjudication, and the key documents used for enforcement activities.